Home/ICT/Artificial Intelligence/Artificial Intelligence (AI) in Semiconductor Market

 Frequently Asked Questions

-North America continues to lead in architectural design and R&D for AI semiconductors, reflecting its innovation prowess.
-Conversely, the Asia-Pacific region maintains dominance in high-volume back-end assembly, testing, and advanced packaging, creating a high degree of inter-regional dependency within the global supply chain.
+North America continues to lead the AI in Semiconductor market in architectural design and R&D, while the Asia-Pacific region maintains dominance in high-volume back-end assembly, testing, and advanced packaging.
+This specialized regional focus creates a high degree of inter-regional dependency, with governments treating semiconductor manufacturing as a component of national strategy.